tardisx/discord-auto-upload/README.md

 ## Configuration options

 See the web interface at http://localhost:9090 to configure `dau`.

-### 'Discord WebHook URL'
+The configuration is a single page of options, no changes will take effect until the "Save All Configuration" button has been pressed.

+### Global options

+* Server port - the port number the web server listens on.
+Requires restart
+* Watch interval - how often each watcher will check the directory for new files

+### Watcher configuration

+There can be one or more watchers configured.
+Each watcher looks in a particular directory, and uploads new files to a different discord channel.

+Each watcher has the following configuration options:

+* Directory to watch - This is the path that `dau` will periodically inspect, looking for new images.
+Note that subdirectories are also scanned.
+You need to enter the full filesystem path here.
-The webhook URL from Discord.
+* Discord WebHook URL - The webhook URL from Discord.
 See https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks for more information on setting one up.

-### 'Bot Username'

-This is completely optional and can be any arbitrary string.
+* Username - This is completely optional and can be any arbitrary string.
 It makes the upload appear to come from a different user (though this is visual only, and does not actually hide the bot identity in any way).
 You might like to set it to your own discord name.

-### 'Directory to watch'

-This is the path that `dau` will periodically inspect, looking for new images.
-Note that subdirectories are also scanned.
-You need to enter the full filesystem path here.

-### 'Period between filesystem checks'

-This is the number of seconds between which `dau` will look for new images.

-### 'Do not watermark images'

-This will disable the watermarking of images.
-I like it when you don't set this :-)
+* Watermark - Disabling the watermark will prevent `dau` from putting a link to the projects on the bottom left hand corner of your uploaded images.
+I really appreciate it when you leave this enabled :-)

-### 'Files to exclude'

-This is a string to match against the filename to check for exclusions.
-The common use case is to use 'thumbnail' or similar if your image directory contains additional thumbnail files.
+* Hold Uploads - See "Holding uploads" below
+* Exclusions - You can set one or more arbitrary strings to exclude files from being matched by this watcher.
+This is most commonly used to prevent thumbnail images from being uploads.

+## Holding uploads

+If the "Hold Uploads" option is selected, newly found files will not immediately be uploaded.
+They will be available in the "uploads" tab of the web interface.
+This has two purposes:

+* It gives you a chance to vet your screenshot selection before uploading
+* It allows you to edit the images before uploading.

+In the list of uploads there are three actions you can take on each file:

+* Press "upload" to upload the image
+* Press "reject" to reject the image
+* Click on the image thumbnail to edit the image

+If you click on the image thumbnail, an image editor will open, and allow you to add text captions to your image.
+More functionality is coming soon.
+When you are finished editing, choose "Apply" and you will return to the uploads list.
+Click "upload" to upload your edited image.

 ## Limitations/bugs